BmartOcho/coloring-book-co/replit.md

 ## Overview

 A web application that transforms regular photos into cartoon-style coloring book pages using AI.
-Users can upload images, convert them to line art suitable for coloring, and download the results.
+Users can upload images and download converted versions suitable for coloring.

-**Phase 2 (December 2025):** Added Story Builder MVP - users can now create personalized coloring story books after converting their image.
-Features include:
-- Interactive mad-libs style story creation with AI-generated prompts
-- 4 story types: Adventure, Hero's Tale, Explorer, Career/Dream Story
-- 5 story sections with "Keep Writing" and "Redo Section" controls
-- Complete story display with download option

-**Phase 3 (December 2025):** Added free coloring book generation:
-- Background job system to generate 25-page illustrated books
-- PDF assembly with pdf-lib for professional-quality output
-- Email notification via Resend when books are ready
-- Order status page with real-time progress tracking
-- Secure download endpoint for completed books

-The application features a child-friendly, playful interface inspired by Canva's image editor with a warm, approachable color palette.
+The application features a child-friendly, playful interface with a warm, approachable color palette.

 ## User Preferences